Raspberry Pi I2C Temperature Sensor

 - Connect the GND pin of the temperature circuit to the ground pin of your RPi.

 - Connect the TX(SDA) pin to GPIO pin 2.

-- The PRB and PGND pins should be connected via your breadboard to the center and shield pins of your BNC connector.
+- The PRB and PGND pins should be connected via your breadboard to the centre and shield pins of your BNC connector.

-Atlas Scientific provides the python code that I will be using here for interfacing with the temperature circuit.
+Atlas Scientific provide the python code that I will be using here for interfacing with the temperature circuit.